 Different approaches are taken to cooling, but most large data centers utilize chilled water cooling.
-Some have experimented with liquid cooling technology and rear door heat exchangers (RDHx) but these were mostly limited to high density racks not the whole data center.
+Some have experimented with liquid cooling technology and rear door heat exchangers (RDHx) but these were mostly limited to high-density racks, not the whole data center.
 Chilled water cooling systems started to go mainstream as density and sustainability became the talk of the industry.
 Water is more efficient at transferring heat and removing hotspots.
-However, sustainability of water use with ever increasing populations and demands on water resources is a concern.
-Some data centers simply can’t get anymore water, meaning current cooling capacity is capped.
+However, sustainability of water use with ever-increasing populations and demands on water resources is a concern.
+Some data centers simply can’t get any more water, meaning the current cooling capacity is capped.

 Data Center Sustainability